The Report of the Conference on the School of Foreign Service

 Fr.
 Yates's article treated two distinct issues:

-2) control of the School of Foreign Service's large annual operating
+2) control of the School of Foreign Service's annual operating account

 as will be shown below .

 The remainder of Fr.
-Yates's article attempted to refute Mr.
+Yates's articlethen attempted to refute Mr. Panzera's flyer,

-particularly a firm denial that there ever was any "midnight raid" of
+particularly a firm denial that there ever was any "midnight raid" on the SFS's treasury.

 who says that Fr.
 Walsh handed him personally a check for the SFS funds.

-But no one has claimed that the Universlty handymen carried off the cash itself in wheelbarrowrs.
+But no one had claimed that the Universlty handymen carried off cash in wheelbarrows.

 (Surely, if Fr.
-Walsh had been so stupid as to keep all those millions lying around his office,
+Walsh had been so stupid as to keep all the school's millions lying around his office,

 G.U. should have taken financial control away from him).